-In the scope of MEDINA, the main vulnerabilities for cloud services are the lack of implementation of the security requirements defined in the considered certification scheme (e.g., EUCS [4]).
+In the scope of MEDINA, the main vulnerabilities for cloud services are the lack of implementation of the security requirements defined in the considered certification scheme

+(e.g., EUCS [4]).
 With this assumption we also assume that the certification scheme contains the main security features which can and should be installed to protect a cloud service.
 On the other hand, there is not a more comprehensive description of security features than a cyber security standard/certification scheme.

 MEDINA assumes that every certification scheme contains a list of requirements, which can be grouped into security controls.
 We use this structure, in order to reduce the model.
 Let R be a list of all requirements and RV an associated Boolean list denoting if the corresponding requirement is fulfilled (1) or not (0).
-Both vectors are of size $n_R \in \mathbb{Z}^$ .
+Both vectors are of size $n_R \in \mathbb{Z}^$.
 Since the number of requirements can be very large, in order to make it manageable, we aggregate all the requirements up to the level of controls (using the relations established by the certification scheme itself).
-Let C be a list of all controls of size $n_C \in \mathbb{Z}^$ , and RC be a matrix $n_R \times n_C$ , which contains real values from [0,1] interval, denoting the degree up to which a requirement r contributes to control c; the non-zero values are assigned only if requirement r belongs to control c in the selected certification scheme.
-Now, it is enough to multiply $(\mathbf{RC}^T \times RV)$ to obtain the degree of coverage for every requirement c, i.e., CV of size $n_C \in \mathbb{Z}^$ .
+Let C be a list of all controls of size $n_C \in \mathbb{Z}^$, and RC be a matrix $n_R \times n_C$, which contains real values from [0,1] interval, denoting the degree up to which a requirement r contributes to control r0; the non-zero values are assigned only if requirement r1 belongs to control r2 in the selected certification scheme.
+Now, it is enough to multiply r3 to obtain the degree of coverage for every requirement r3. r4 size r5 of size r6 coverage for every requirement r7 of size r7. r8 obtain the degree of coverage for every requirement r8 of size r8.

-At the domain layer the model does not specify the requirements and controls, but retrieves them from the MEDINA Catalogue of controls and metrics, which is reported in D2.1 [45].
-Currently, only the EUCS scheme is considered.
+At the domain layer the model does not specify the requirements and controls, but retrieves them from the MEDINA Catalogue of controls and metrics17, which is reported in D2.2 [45].
+In the scope of MEDINA project, only the EUCS scheme is considered.
 At the individual layer, a CSP is asked to answer a questionnaire about the fulfilment of all requirements from a certification scheme.
-Currently, several possible answers are available for specifying the entity implementing the requirement, but they all the answers map to either 1 or 0.
-This is done for future differentiation between the entities which are responsible for implementing the requirement.
-In the future, different assessment tools could be used in order to monitor and confirm the initial input.
+The set of possible answers is as follows: